cmdr-nova/the_daily_report/README.md

 sudo systemctl restart saslauthd
 ```

-Send yourself a test e-mail to ensure all of this is working, by runmning this command
+Send yourself a test e-mail to ensure all of this is working, by runnning this command

 ```
 echo "Test email" | mail -s "SASL Test" your_mail@example.com